OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 for use in the component's other methods, such as `setup` and `compute`.

-Alternatively, values can be set at a later time, in another method of the component (except for 'initialize') or outside of the component definition after the component is instantiated.
+Alternatively, values can be set at a later time, in another method of the component (except for `initialize`) or outside of the component definition after the component is instantiated.

 A Simple Example
 ----------------

-Metadata is commonly used to specify the shape or size of the component's input and output variables.
+Metadata is commonly used to specify the shape or size of the component's input and output variables, such as in this simple example.

 .. embed-code::
     openmdao.test_suite.components.metadata_feature_vector